 Mr. and Mrs. Jimmie Randolph and Collier spent the week end with Jimmie's brother at Earth.
 A sister from Hobbs, N. M. joined them there.
 Then Mrs. Randolph and Collier stayed and Louisiana.

-J. J. Collier was in Vernon
+J. J. Coilier was in Vernon Monday to attend a Brotherhood

 Gerald Russell and Joe Jackson are at home again after having attended six weeks R. O.